External Littelmann paths for crystals of type A: Motivation and Open Problems

 {}

-Finally, if we continue to fill in the last non-zero partition, the tail will straighten out in the direction of the last long path, giving the Littelmann path of $\lambda'$. \end{examp}
+There are three long paths, but in the last path there is a piece of $1$-length $b=1$, which is actually the tail, and another piece of $1$-length $2$ which will be needed if we wish to add two nodes to the partitions $(1)$.
+If we choose to widen, then we get $\lambda^*=[(6,3,2,1),(2),\emptyset]$ in which only the first third of the last long path is reflected.
+If we choose to continue deepening to $\bar \lambda$, without opening another partition, then we will reflect the second third get a multipartition $\tilde \lambda =[(6,3,2,1),(2,1),\emptyset]$ in which the tail is obvious.
+Finally, if we continue to fill in the last non-zero partition, the tail will straighten out in the direction of the last long path, giving the Littelmann path of $\tilde \lambda$. \end{examp}